valentinomaria/write-the-docs-/Knowledge Base How To Article/README.md

-This folder contains a sample knowledge base how to article.
+This folder contains a sample Knowledge Base How To Article.